GansZz48-dev/GansZz48-dev/README.md

 <!-- About Me -->
 ## ℹ️ About Me
-Greetings!
-I'm GansZz48, a dedicated Minecraft server developer with a passion for creating immersive gameplay experiences.
+Hi, I'm GansZz48, a dedicated Minecraft server developer with a passion for creating immersive gameplay experiences.
 I specialize in plugin development, server configuration, Minecraft world customization, and implementing various essential systems.

 ## 💪 Skills
 Here are some of the skills I bring to the Minecraft server development realm: